stacksjs/stacks/.github/CONTRIBUTING.md

 ### TypeScript

 It's important to note early on that this project is written with [TypeScript][typescript].
 If you're unfamiliar with it or any strongly typed languages such as Java then this may be a slight roadblock.
 However, there's never a truly perfect time to start learning it, so ... why not today!

+Don't be discouraged, because you likely will get by and learning TypeScript on the fly as you view some of the component examples within the codebase.

 ### Vue 3.2 & Vite & unbuild

-This project uses [Vue][vue], [Vite][vite] and [unbuild][unbuild] to build [Vue][vue-components], Web Components, and composables.
+This project uses [Vue][vue], [Vite][vite] and [unbuild][unbuild] to build [Vue components][vue-components], Web Components, and composables.

 ### Architecture

 An understanding of the library architecture and design will help if you're looking to contribute long-term, or you are working on a big PR.
 Browse the source and read our documentation to get a better idea on how it is structured.
 Feel free to ask any question, we would love to elaborate.

 ## 🎒 Getting Started